Rishit-dagli/personal-website/_news/announcement_2.md

 related_posts: false
 ---

-Soon joining Civo, a startup as a ML research scientist.
+Soon joining Civo, a startup as one of the first ML research scientists.